brianpuk/craigslistscraper/README.md

 -Can write to Microsoft SQL Server using PyODBC for scaled data management

--craigslistUSA.xlsx contains all Craigslist listing link bases in USA, can edit to add/remove any listings from any particular areas
+-```craigslistUSA.xlsx``` contains all Craigslist listing link bases in USA, can edit to add/remove any listings from any particular areas

 ## How To Use
 -Toggle boolean run switches in main.py to choose if you want to run analysis, fetch new results, read to database, or do all.
 For instance: